elcuazcode/elcuazcode/README.md

 ### Glad to see you here!
-I am a pragmatic person who faces challenges creatively.
-I speak three languages and I am learning the fourth.
-I use Python and its paradigms as the main tool to deliver efficient solutions.
-I enjoy coffee, Vivaldi, and the constant acquisition of knowledge.
+I am Jonathan Velasquez, I am passionate about python and solving problems efficiently.
+I am constantly looking for excellence and knowledge.
+Also, if something is repetitive, then I have to automate it.
+I have developed several scripts and applications in python to optimize daily tasks and improve processes in my work.
+I enjoy books, coffee and Vivaldi (the composer not the browser).

 <br/>